Theater of the Oppressed for Community Action

 Unsticking Stuckness: Unsticking Stuckness I & II was a 9 part workshop series held at the Oakstop and Oakland Peace Center that culminated in a training for trainers.
 (2015-16)

-Jamilah Bradshaw-Dieng, director of "We are Gathered Here Today", is a social practice artist, grantmaker, and community health advocate from Oakland, California.
+Jamilah Bradshaw-Dieng, Director of "We are Gathered Here Today" (Forum Theater play by the 2017 ACTual Troupe), is a social practice artist, grantmaker, and community health advocate from Oakland, California.
 She's most interested in using the aesthetics of the oppressed to express a pleasure politics that could advance health justice globally.
 Granddaughter of Louisiana and Texas migrants who have lived in Oakland since the 1950s, she is also a yoga teacher and certified massage therapist.

 Cat Brooks is an artivist and mother whose spent her life working on many social justice issues.
 She is the co-founder of the Anti Police-Terror Project, co-chair of ONYX Organizing Committee, an active member of the Black Lives Matter movement, and the interim director of the San Francisco Bay Area chapter of the National Lawyers Guild.At the age of 8, Brooks found her voice on the stage as an actress and in her journals as a writer.
 In her early 20s, she lived in Los Angeles working as an actress and communications professional.
 Since then, her life has been about impacting inequitable social dynamics through communications, organizing, advocacy, public speaking, and art.